Tintin (character): Occupation

 From Tintin's first adventure, he lives the life of a campaigning reporter.
 He is sent to the Soviet Union, where he writes his editor a dispatch.
 He travels to the Belgian Congo, where he engages in photojournalism.
 When he travels to China in The Blue Lotus, the Shanghai News features the front-page headline, "Tintin's Own Story".
 In The Broken Ear, with notebook in hand, Tintin questions the director of the Museum of Ethnography over a recent theft.
 Sometimes Tintin is the one being interviewed, such as when a radio reporter presses him for details, "In your own words."
 But aside from these few examples, Tintin is never actually seen consulting with his editor or delivering a story.

-As his adventures continue, Tintin is less often seen reporting and is more often seen as a detective, pursuing his investigative journalism from his flat at No. 26 Labrador Road.
+As his adventures continue, Tintin is less often seen reporting and is more often seen as a detective, pursuing his investigative journalism from his apartment at No. 26 Labrador Street.
 Other characters refer to him as Sherlock Holmes, as he has a sharp intellect, an eye for detail, and powers of deduction.
 Like Holmes, he is occasionally a master of disguise, and in Rastapopoulos even has an archenemy.

 Tintin's occupation drifts further in later adventures, abandoning all pretence of reporting news and instead making news in his role of explorer.
 Clearly unencumbered with financial preoccupations, after Red Rackham's Treasure he is ensconced as a permanent house guest in the stately Marlinspike Hall with retired mariner Captain Haddock and the scientist Professor Calculus.
-Tintin occupies all of his time with his friends, exploring the bottom of the sea, the tops of the mountains, and the surface of the Moon (sixteen years before astronaut Neil Armstrong).
+Tintin occupies all of his time with his friends, exploring the bottom of the sea, the tops of the mountains, and the surface of the Moon (sixteen years before astronauts Neil Armstrong and Buzz Aldrin).
 Through it all, Tintin finds himself cast in the role of international social crusader, sticking up for the underdog and looking after those less fortunate than himself.